-China roses, also called Chinese hibiscus or Hawaiian hibiscus, are a symbol of everything exotic.
+China rose, also called Chinese hibiscus or Hawaiian hibiscus, is a symbol of everything exotic.

 Key China rose facts